Hi guys!

 Communicative Activities

-These are the communicative activities based on the Portfolio of languages:
+These are communicative activities based on the portfolio of

 PEL ACTIVITIES.